lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 $ lmfa ctrl.pbte                                #use lmfa to make basp file, atm file and to get gmax
 ~~~

-This is necessary whenever the valence-core partitioning changes.
+This is necessary whenever the valence-core partitioning changes through the addition or removal of a local orbital.

 <div onclick="elm = document.getElementById('lmfaoutput'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
 Click here for a description of lmfa's output.</div>
 {::nomarkdown}<div style="display:none;padding:0px;" id="lmfaoutput">{:/}

-to be completed
+**lmfa**{: style="color: blue"} loops over each species, generating a
+self-consistent density from the charges given to it.
+States in the
+core are assumed to be filled; you supply the number of charges
+of the valence _s_, _p_, ... orbitals.
+The Pb atom, for example has  atomic configuration of $$s^2p^2d^{10}$$
+and **lmfa**{: style="color: blue"}'s printout for Pb begins with:

 ~~~
  Species Pb:  Z=82  Qc=68  R=3.044814  Q=0